 2. Start Writing Emails Like a Human Being

 It’s not always just the details of your email appeal that make a difference in donations.
 The tone of your email has a huge impact on the likelihood that someone will open, clicks, and respond.
 Use a tone that sounds like a human wrote it, rather than a brand or marketing machine.

-In experiment 4171, we used a more personal tone and saw a 145% increase in donations:
+In experiment 4171, this organization wondered if a more personal tone in their email copy could increase donations:

 3. Start Writing More Copy for Your Donation Pages